 Recognizing feminist advocacy and collaborative leadership in global cooperation

-The Karen Takacs Award is presented annually by Cooperation Canada to an individual who has notably, by virtue of working collaboratively, made a difference in the lives of women globally.
+The Karen Takacs Award is presented by Cooperation Canada to an individual who has notably, by virtue of working collaboratively, made a difference in the lives of women globally.
 The award honours outstanding collaborative leadership and commitment to promoting women’s equality.
-The winner will be honoured during International Development Week, January 31 to February 6, 2021 and will be given the opportunity to host a workshop to share her expertise and experience of collaborative leadership in 2021.
+As in previous years, the Karen Takacs Award winner is honoured during International Development Week and is given the opportunity to host a workshop to share acquired expertise and experience of collaborative leadership.